 Amaryllis Christmas Flowers

 Amaryllis is a bulbous flowering plant originally from South Africa.
-They are perfect for Christmas as they bloom for several weeks in the winter usually just in time for the holidays.
+They are perfect for Christmas as they bloom for several weeks in the winter, usually just in time for the holidays.
 Also, they are easy to look after.
-If you provide them with a little water and place them in a warm, brightly lit spot, they’ll become beautiful festive showstoppers in just a few weeks.
+If you provide them with a little water and place them in a warm, brightly lit spot, they’ll become beautiful, festive showstoppers in just a few weeks.

-According to the Greek legend, the plant was named after the nymph called Amaryllis who fell in love with a shepherd called Alteo.
-Due to unrequited love, Amaryllis pierced her heart with a golden arrow and start spreading drops of blood along the way toward Alteo’s cottage for 30 nights in a row.
+According to the Greek legend, the plant was named after the nymph called Amaryllis, who fell in love with a shepherd called Alteo.
+Due to unrequited love, Amaryllis pierced her heart with a golden arrow and started spreading drops of blood along the way toward Alteo’s cottage for 30 nights in a row.
 On the thirtieth day, beautiful flowers appeared from the soil covered with her blood and melted the “ice” around Alteo’s heart, who finally fell in love with Amaryllis.

 In the Victorian Language of Flowers, amaryllis means “pride, determination and radiant beauty”.

-White Amaryllis look just as festive as red amaryllis at Christmas.
+White Amaryllis look just as festive as red Amaryllis at Christmas.

-7. 1730 Amaryllis Water Color
+7. 1730 Amaryllis Water Colour

-Watercolor of an amaryllis from the Karlsruhe flower book, around 1730.
+Watercolour of an amaryllis from the Karlsruhe flower book, around 1730.

 This Amaryllis painting is from the Rijksmuseum collection